Damp and Condensation Mould

 What is the difference between damp and condensation mould?

-In most cases, mold growth is a result of condensation, though it can be made worse by damp.
+In most cases, mould growth is a result of condensation, though it can be made worse by damp.

-While condensation cannot be completely cured, it can be managed effectively and this is something we can work on together to minimise its impact.
+While condensation cannot be completely cured, it can be managed to minimise its impact.

 Damp is a more serious issue and can be resolved through appropriate remedial action, which is our responsibility.

-- When these water vapor modules reach a cold surface, they clump together.
+2. When these tiny water droplets reach a cold surface, they clump together.

 The more moisture there is in the air the more likely it is you will get condensation.